Great Retreat (Serbia): Order of retreat, 25 November

 With no remaining strongholds, the Serbian High Command issued an official retreat order on 25 November 1915, instructing all units to withdraw toward the Adriatic coast.
 To prevent capture, artillery, vehicles, and supplies were either abandoned, destroyed, or thrown into ravines.
 Some weapons were buried, while government documents were either hidden or burned.
-King Peter I Karadjordjević noted in his diary that soldiers resorted to burning official records to keep warm in the freezing conditions.
+King Peter I noted in his diary that soldiers resorted to burning official records to keep warm in the freezing conditions.

 Putnik issued an order requiring 36,000 boys between the ages of twelve and eighteen to accompany the army during the retreat.
 The decision was made to prevent them from being captured by enemy forces and to ensure the preservation of future military manpower for Serbia.
 On 25 November 1915, the Serbian High Command issued an official order of retreat to all army commanders, directing the withdrawal of Serbian forces:

 The only way out of this grave situation is a retreat to the Adriatic coast.
 There our army will be reorganised, furnished with food, arms, munitions, clothing, and all other necessities which our allies will send us, and we shall again be a fact with which our allies must reckon.
 The nation has not lost its being, it will continue to exist even though on foreign soil, so long as the ruler, the government and the army are there, no matter what the strength of the army may be.